I introduced the notion of momersion in a recent article. In this article I present an indicator of momersion along with simple code for Amibroker.

 When the Momersion(n) indicator is below the 50% line, price action is dominated by mean-reversion and when it is above it, it is dominated by momentum.
 It is clear that other than a recent surge for a short period after 2011, with the help of a lot of quantitative easing, momentum died around the peak of the tech bubble market.
 A few remarks:

 - There can be trends in mean reverting mode, as in the 2000s

 - Trend-following works also with trends that occur in mean-reverting mode

 - When mean-reversion dominates, the probability of extreme events is high

 - After 2011 the market is in a state of “momersion”

 The most challenging markets to trade are those that are in a state of momersion, i.e., they dynamically change from momentum to mean reversion constantly.

-Article updated September 19, 2020, with Amibroker code and a new chart.
+Article updated September 19, 2020, with Amibroker code for subscribers and a new chart.

 Charting and backtesting program: Amibroker